rikdekoning/sharepoint/sp-reveal/README.md

 # SP Reveal

-**SP Reveal** is a modern productivity extension for **SharePoint Online** that adds developer-focused tools directly into list and item forms.
+**SP Reveal** is a modern productivity extension for **SharePoint Online** that adds developer‑focused tools directly into list and item forms.
-It helps admins, developers, and power users work faster by revealing internal names, generating URLs, duplicating items, and inspecting full item payloads.
+It helps admins, developers, and power users work faster by revealing internal names, generating URLs, duplicating items, and inspecting full item payloads — all directly inside SharePoint.

 ---